powerINcode/AnimationExamples/README.md

 # Animations and Material Design Features

-In this project I try implement all main features of Material Design animations and some main features od It (CoordinatorLayout for example).
+In this project I try implement all main features of Material Design animations and some main features

 # List of features:
     - Spring animation